Promoted to the Football League 2002. Relegated to the Blue Square Conference North 2007.

 In 1956, the club came to national attention after beating Derby County 6-1 at the Baseball Ground in the FA Cup Second Round.
 That same year they finished as runners up to Peterborough United in the Midland League, their highest position to date.
 Two years later, United joined the Southern League but the venture proved too ambitious and they resigned in 1961.
 By 1964 the club was on the verge of extinction and the name was only kept alive by running an amateur team in the local Boston & District League.

 After sorting out their finances, Boston began the long climb back to senior non-league football and in 1968 they became founder members of the Northern Premier League.
 The Seventies brought four NPL titles, two League Cups and further adventures against League opposition in the FA Cup.
 They were now strong candidates for election to the Football League but in 1978, inspectors found that their ground was not up to League standards and Wigan Athletic were nominated instead.
 The following year the club became founder members of the Alliance Premier League (the forerunner of the Conference) and set about rebuilding their ground.
+The first evidence of the team wearing the appears at this time: although the team photograph we have seen is insufficiently detailed, programmes from 1978-79 show the design pictured here.

 In 1999 Boston regained their place in the Conference that they had lost six years earlier.
 Two years later the club turned fully professional and clinched the Conference title to achieve automatic promotion to the Football League.
 The gloss was taken off this achievement when an FA investigation uncovered irregularities that led to the resignation of the manager and deduction of four points before the league campaign started.
 Boston overcame this obstacle and retained their place in the League.